JetBrains/guide/site/webstorm/tips/jump-between-files-angular/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./tip.jpeg
-leadin: >
+---
 With *Ctrl+Cmd+Up* on macOS or *Ctrl+Alt+Home* on Windows and Linux, you can quickly jump between the Angular component's template, test, style and TypeScript files.
----